rickleezhe/KSGPPI-old/README.md

   $ python main.py 30 32
 ~~~

+## Tips
+This package is only free for academic use.

 ## References
 Jun Hu, Zhe Li, Bing Rao, Maha A. Thafar and Muhammad Arif.
 Improving Protein-Protein Interaction Prediction using Protein Language Model and Protein Network Features.